Donald Belfie, Jr.

 Mr. Belfie recently successfully defended Greyhound Lines, Inc. in the United States Eastern District of Pennsylvania where it was alleged that the bus rear ended a taxi cab as the taxi cab was picking up a passenger.
 The taxi cab driver sued the bus company and its driver alleging that as a result of the accident he suffered serious injuries to his neck and back that prevented him from working.
 The taxi cab driver sought damages in excess of $125,000.00.
 A judgment was entered in favor of Greyhound Lines, Inc. after it was proven that the taxi cab driver caused the accident when he cut in front of the bus.

 Mr. Belfie recently successfully defended a property owner in Philadelphia.
 It was alleged that the owner of the property failed to clear snow and ice from a parking area in front of the property.
-Mr. Beltie proved that the property owner had hired a company to remove snow and ice from the area where the Plaintiff had fallen.
+Mr. Belfie proved that the property owner had hired a company to remove snow and ice from the area where the Plaintiff had fallen.
 Mr. Belfie also proved that the property owner took reasonable steps to clear the area from snow and ice.
-Mr. Belfie was successful on his Motion for Summary Judgment.
+Mr. Belfie was successful on his Motion for Summary Judgment and the case was dismissed against the property owner.